 With balled and burlap trees, fold back the burlap from around the trunk of the tree at least two inches below the soil level.
 Leaving the burlap exposed creates a wick-like effect that will dry the soil out faster than normal.

 Carefully slice the burlap on the sides and the bottom of the root ball to allow for easy penetration.
 The burlap will generally rot away within two years.
 Backfill in the hole (which is at least twice as wide as the ball) with the amended soil.

 Make sure the ball of the tree is slightly above ground to allow for proper drainage and root growth.
 Do not stamp the soil with your feet, this will result in compacted soil which does not allow proper drainage or aeration.
 Patting down the soil with the back of the shovel is adequate.
 Stake the tree if necessary.

-Do not place fertilizer in the planting hole or mix with the backfill soil.
+Do not place fertilizer in the planting hole or mix it with the backfill soil.
 This can burn the roots, injuring the plant.
-The trees should be fertilized with water soluble fertilizer once every two weeks for the first year.
+The trees should be fertilized with a water-soluble fertilizer once every two weeks for the first year.
 Then granular can be used.
 You should treat once in the spring and once in the fall every year thereafter.
 Keep the granular fertilizer at least six inches from the trunk to avoid injuring the tree or shrub.

-A mulch is any material that is put on the soil to cover and protect.
-Straw, leaves, wood chips and gravel all make effective mulches.
+A mulch is any material that is put on the soil to cover and protect it.
+Straw, leaves, wood chips, and gravel all make effective mulches.
 Mulch does many things.
-It can reduce moisture loss, improve soil structure, reduce soil erosion, reduce soil compaction, keep weeds down and moderate soil temperatures.
+It can reduce moisture loss, improve soil structure, reduce soil erosion, reduce soil compaction, keep weeds down, and moderate soil temperatures.
 Apply mulch about two inches thick and then touch up every year thereafter as needed.